braineo/pla/README.md

 ### mrun

-Going through a bunch of repositories migrate code is painful. `mrun` is a little helper to run any shell scripts in a collection of repositories.
-Saving running `cd`, `cd..`, `cd`, `cd..` and prevent from forgetting which repo is done.
+Going through a bunch of repositories to migrate code is painful. `mrun` is a little helper to run any shell scripts in a collection of repositories.
+It saves you from repeatedly running `cd`, `cd..` and helps you keep track of which repositories have been processed.

 ## Installation